 The Mobility Lab Inventory

 The Mobility Lab (MoLab) Inventory consists of entries that document ongoing changes in mobility, and how these changes reflect larger dynamics in the global political economy.
 The MoLab Inventory grew out of the blog Coronavirus and Mobility Forum (2020-21), which demonstrated that, during the COVID-19 pandemic, mobility was not only a subject of governance, but also a tool to regulate many other kinds of activities.
-Building on observations accumulated at the Coronavirus and Mobility Forum, the MoLab Inventory develops broader themes including Shock (Im)mobilities, Mobile Work, the Securitisation of Mobility, and Mobility Infrastructure.
+Building on observations accumulated at the Coronavirus and Mobility Forum, the MoLab Inventory develops broader themes including Shock (Im)mobilities, Mobile Work, the Securitisation of Mobility, Reproduction Migration, and Mobility Infrastructure.

 The Mobility Lab (MoLab) Inventory contains a large number of entries

 Xiang, Biao.
 2021.
 “Reproduction-driven labor migration from China.”
 The Georgetown Journal of Asian Affairs.
 Volume 7: 34-43. >

 Xiang, Biao.
 “The global bazaar economy”.
 In Economic Sociology: Perspectives and Conversations.
 Vol. 23, No. 2.
 March 2022: 11-14. >

 Xiang, Biao and Pal Nyiri.
 2022.
 “Migration and values”. >